andresliu22/updated-portfolio-2/README.md

-# Hi, my name is Andres Liu and this is my portfolio!
+# Hi, I'm Andres Liu and this is my portfolio!

 ## About me